Palazzo Manfredi

 Need To Know

-• Aroma restaurant tasting menu cancellations on the day of reservation incur a €110-per-person no-show fee — worth knowing before booking
+• Aroma tasting-menu cancellations on the day of booking incur a no-show fee — worth knowing before reserving

 Check in - Check out